 At the British Red Cross, we want everyone to get the support they need to live as independently as possible.
-This is why we’ve been asking people to share their care stories with us.

 1. There is too much pressure on hospitals and social care

 “All too often, we recommend that someone will need a package of care to return home safely and then watch them remain in hospital, despite being medically fit for discharge,” said one occupational therapist working in a hospital.